GAIN CONTROLS IN EARLY VISUAL PATHWAYS

 What signals are passed form the retina to primary visual cortex?
 Textbooks will tell you that there are two main pathways - the "magnocellular", and "parvocellular" - and that these provide signals necessary for motion and form/colour vision respectively.
 We have explored the signals provided by a third pathway, the evolutionarily older "koniocellular" pathway, and find that neurons there can show remarkable properties, including selectivity to oriented edges, and capacity to be excited by inputs from either eye.
 Both these properties were thought to emerge in visual cortex, so their existence in the areas of the brain that provide input to cortex raises many questions about how they contribute to subsequent processing.
 In addition we have found that some nerve cells in the early visual pathway show shared activity - this is manifest at long time scales (slow rhythms), yoked to fluctuations in the electroencephalogram over visual cortex, and is confined to the koniocellular pathway.

-This work is currently funded by a grant from the National Health and Medical Research Council of Australia (NHMRC; 2015-17; PI Paul Martin) "Brain pathways serving conscious and sub-conscious vision"
+This work was funded by grants from the National Health and Medical Research Council of Australia from 2006-2017, most recently by (NHMRC; 2015-17; PI Paul Martin) "Brain pathways serving conscious and sub-conscious vision"

 In the news: for a comment on Solomon et al. (1999) see Vivien Casagrande (1999) "The mystery of the visual system K pathway"; for a discussion of Cheong et al. (2013), among others, see Cris Niell (2013) "Vision: more than expected in the early visual system"; for a comment on Zeater et al. (2015) see Wallace et al. (2016) "Primate thalamus: more than meets the eye".